chungyushao/chungyushao.github.io/_posts/cpp/2017-03-26-cpp-constructors.md

 # Copy Constructor
 * A copy constructor of class `T` is a non-template constructor whose first parameter is `T&`, `const T&`, `volatile T&`, or `const volatile T&`
-* Either there are no other parameters, or the rest of the parameters all have default values.

 * The copy constructor is called whenever an object is initialized **from another object of the same type**
   * (unless overload resolution selects a better match or the call is elided), which includes
   * initialization: `T a = b;` or `T a(b);`, where `b` is of type `T`;